Foot & Ankle Conditions

 If you are in search of a pediatric foot and ankle specialist, you should visit our pediatric orthopedic specialists.
 Our specially trained pediatric orthopedic staff is committed to the total care of your child's orthopedic problems, from the simplest fractures to the most complex congenital anomalies.

 Common Foot and Ankle Conditions

 As a result of high blood sugar (known as hyperglycemia), many diabetic patients have cell and nerve damage.
-This can cause a loss of feeling in the extremities, leaving diabetics at a higher risk for foot injuries, calluses and cuts which if left untreated can lead to infections further complications.
+This can cause a loss of feeling in the extremities, leaving diabetics at a higher risk for foot injuries, calluses, and cuts, which, if left untreated, can lead to infections and further complications.
 A diabetic foot and ankle specialist provides ulcer care, as well as limb salvage options.

 Find out more and speak with a specialist.

 Call 718-283-7400 to make an appointment with an orthopedic specialist or request an appointment online today.